Discover Retail Paradise

 How old were you when you were told the shopping mall was no longer cool?

-I was around 19, at university getting a Bachelor of Art majoring in geography (the human kind), and hooking up with sanctimoniousness vegan protester who enjoyed little more in life that kale and authors that ‘you definitely would not know.’
+I was around 19, at university, getting a Bachelor of Art majoring in geography (the human kind), and hooking up with sanctimoniousness vegan protester who enjoyed little more in life than kale and authors that ‘you definitely would not know.’

 This was way back in the day, in the early years of the new millennium, when Y2K had failed to bring down society, shopping on the internet was becoming a thing, and the slow death of the shopping mill was a foregone conclusion.